kmannislands/statom/readme.md

 ## Contributing

 I can't stop you.
-Make an issue, then a pull request.
+First check [Waffle.io](https://waffle.io/kmannislands/statom) then if it isn't there, make an issue and a branch.

 ## License